-eSports broadcaster Kevin “CatsPajamas” Knocke was kind enough to take some time out his day working at the IGN Pro League in San Francisco to answer a few questions I had about his career path, eSports, broadcasting, and, of course, Starcraft 2:
+eSports broadcaster Kevin “CatsPajamas” Knocke was kind enough to take some time out of his day working at the IGN Pro League in San Francisco to answer a few questions from a lowly Silver-league player.
+I asked him about his career path, eSports, broadcasting, and, of course, Starcraft 2.

 Me: How did you get started as a Starcraft 2 broadcaster?
 Did you have a background in broadcasting in college or was it an interest/hobby that grew into something you wanted to do professionally?

 Cats: Right around launch, I purchased the game with the intention to play it casually and spend a lot of time in the UMS game scene.
 I make no apologies for the fact that I came to the game casually, and it captured my interest immediately.
 I started laddering several hours a day, pushing me to diamond pre-masters release.
 Quickly thereafter, I started watching streams, anything from players to tournaments.